-491. Classical, Contemporary, and Ethical Issues in Psychology (R)(W) (3 sem. hrs.).
+491. Classical, Contemporary, and Ethical Issues in Psychology (R)(W) 3 credit hours.
+Recitation: 3.
+Laboratory: 0.
+Alternative Mode: 0.

 This course will investigate classic issues and debates from the history of psychology, and will also consider contemporary issues in the research and practice of psychology.
 Students will evaluate the values, standards, and ethical ideas that guide professional applications of psychology in teaching, research, and practice, including an in-depth exploration of ethical principles and professional codes of conduct.
 Students will also reflect on their undergraduate major in psychology, and will evaluate their post-graduation goals.
 A materials fee is assessed.
 Prerequisite: PSY 101 and at least 4 PSY courses beyond 101; WRI 101; COM 100; junior or senior status.
 (Fall)